sudop0wer/decorators/README.md

-# decorators.py
+# Decorators Login System

-A Python script that manages a login system with classes and decorators.
+A Python script for managing a simple user authentication system using classes and decorators.

+## Overview

+The decorators script is a Python implementation of a login management system, using classes and decorators to enforce user authentication on specific functions.
+Here’s a breakdown of its main components:
+1. User Class: This class defines user-related functionality, such as login and logout.
+It handles user authentication by storing the login state and provides methods to log in and out.
+2. Decorator (@requires_authentication): This decorator is applied to specific functions to restrict access only to logged-in users.
+When a decorated function is called, the decorator checks if the user is logged in; if not, it returns an error or prompts login, enforcing security.
+3. Public and Restricted Functions: The script defines functions to demonstrate the decorator's functionality:
+  - Public Functions: Accessible by anyone, regardless of authentication status.
+  - Restricted Functions: Decorated with @requires_authentication, these functions require a user to be logged in.
+Examples include posting messages or viewing profiles.

+### Example Workflow
+- A user logs in using the User class’s login method.
+- They can access restricted functions while logged in.
+- On logout, access to restricted functions is blocked until they log in again.

+This design pattern demonstrates effective use of decorators for authentication, providing a simple yet flexible login management example.

+## Installation
+1. Clone the repository.
+2. Run decorator.py using Python 3.

+## Usage
+- Add user credentials in the script.
+- Use login and logout functions to authenticate.
+- Access restricted functions with authentication.

-## Functionality
+## Contributions

-This Python script implements a simple user authentication system using classes and decorators.
-It allows users to log in, log out, and perform specific actions like posting messages or viewing profiles, but only if they are authenticated.
-The script defines a `User` class to manage user credentials and authentication status, while the `requires_authentication` decorator ensures that sensitive functions can only be executed by logged-in users.
-There is also a public feed browsing function that can be accessed without login.
-The script includes some predefined users and demonstrates how to authenticate and use the system.
+Contributions are welcome.
+Please fork the repository and submit a pull request with improvements.